Out Now: Program of the 10th GESIS Summer School in Survey Methodology

 - meet new people from different fields and from all over the world to network and discuss your research with.

-The GESIS Summer School is made for you if you are an advanced graduate or PhD student, a post-doc, junior researcher, or survey professional from any relevant field, who:
+The Summer School in Survey Methodology is made for you if you are an advanced graduate or PhD student, a post-doc, junior researcher, or survey professional from any relevant field, who:

 - is interested in improving their general knowledge and skills in survey methodology;